 A number of years ago I read a book entitled Kingdom Triangle: Recover the Christian Mind, Renovate the Soul, Restore the Spirit’s Power by J.P.
-Moreland he mentions five shifts in the way our culture things that have greatly affected our worldview, especially in terms of how we view faith, and those shifts explain the trajectory of our culture.
+Moreland.
+In it, Moreland explains five shifts in the way our culture thinks that have greatly affected our collective worldview, especially in terms of how we view faith, and those shifts explain the trajectory of our culture.

 Shift #1 – From Knowledge to Faith